Edinburgh Castle, Spectacular Site of the Military Tattoo

 Returning to the castle esplanade in the evening, the scene is transformed.
 For the three weeks of the Tattoo, bleachers are erected around the former parade square.
 The Tattoo commences at nine o'clock, as twilight gradually turns to the black of night.
 Torches and spotlights light the castle walls with a golden glow, forming a spectacular backdrop for the show.
 The Castle gates open and through them the tartan-clad Pipers lead the Massed Military Bands as they march onto the esplanade.
 While I sat entranced the pipes and drums combined in a uplifting rendition of Gordon Highlanders Regimental March, The Cock of the North, as they marched proudly onto the parade square.
 Each year they walk in the footsteps of generations of their predecessors.
 What a spectacular sight!
 What an exhilarating sound!
 No wonder those piper's predecessors have inspired brave Scottish soldiers as they led them into battle over the centuries.

 The theme varies each year.
-Different countries are invited to participate in Besides the Millennium, the year 2000 saw the Tattoo mark its fiftieth anniversary.
+Different countries were invited to participate in the event.
+Besides the Millennium, the year 2000 saw the Tattoo mark its fiftieth anniversary.
 That celebration was particularly noteworthy.
 The 1995 Tattoo honoured the seven-century old alliance of the French and the Scottish.
 The French were represented by the band of the 42nd Signals Regiment, the music band of the French forces in Germany.
 The audience watched as the nimble fingered French Warrant Officer twirled his baton to the rollicking French tune, The Cancan.

 It is a real honour for Pipers from outside of Scotland to be invited to perform at the annual event.
 Over the years several Canadian bands have taken part in the Tattoo.
 British Columbia's own 40 member Delta Police Pipe Band, under the leadership of Drum Major Burns, were amongst the proud pipers invited to participate.
 The climax of the evening comes when the Lone Piper plays from high atop the castle wall.
 During the three weeks of their Tattoo performances, the strains of Donald Blue, a Gordon Highlander's Evening Retreat Tune, resounded over a hushed audience.
 It was played by the Lone Piper, one of two members of the Delta Police Pipe Band, Donald McGuiness and Dave Rutherford, who alternately had the honour of performing this solo from the castle ramparts each evening.

 During my visit, the evening ended with a spectacular display.
 As the Massed Bands and the Massed Pipes and Drums played, fireworks projects a breathtaking array of lights onto the sky.
 Haunting lights and shadows danced over the medieval stone castle.
 Music filled the air as the participants proudly marched off the esplanade to the tune of Scotland the Brave.
-It was a spectacular finale to a memorable evening.
+It was a rousing finale to a memorable evening.
 The pomp and pageantry of the night's performance will long be remembered by anyone fortunate enough to have been there!
 I will always remember the thrill attending the Edinburgh Tattoo that evening.

 Story and pictures by M. Maxine George